mer20014/cse210-tc03/README.md

 I am from Mexico City, my major is Software Engineering and my minor is Data Science, this is my second year here at BYU-Idaho

+Matthew Young
+I am from Livermore, California and this is my sixth semester at BYU-I and I am majoring in Data Science.
+I have two younger siblings one brother and one sister and my family owns two dogs one that is a bernese mountain dog and one golden retriever.
+I enjoy playing video games, board games, and being outdoors.
 >>>>>>> a8330ab47f2971c093931d75f2006acbe8936b73